I Didn’t Want To Lean Out

 I didn’t make that decision lightly.
 I’ve loved chemistry since middle school.
 I saw the way it made the world fit together and it was beautiful.
 I earned a bronze medal in the International Chemistry Olympiad, continued my studies at a prestigious and challenging undergraduate-only college, and was quickly promoted for my work as a medicinal chemist at a well-known pharmaceutical company.

-Frances Hocutt (left) and the rest of the USA team pose with their medals at the International Chemical Olympiad (IChO).
+The USA team poses with their medals at the International Chemical Olympiad (IChO).
 Photo by USNCO mentor Todd Trout.

 People I chatted with would shudder when I said “synthetic organic chemist;” I would smile and say, “well, someone has to like the stuff.”

 And I do.
 I love the way that life is built from a bare handful of elements.
 I love following the push and pull of electrons as I work out how a reaction must go, then using that insight to tweak the conditions in my flask, getting more and purer product each time.
 I love figuring out how to break down the structure of a complex target molecule so that I can build it easily and efficiently.
 I’ve been training for this — and then, doing it — for the last decade.

 Textbooks don’t tell you everything.
 They don’t tell you that organic synthesis has been a cutthroat boys’ club for a century.
 They don’t tell you about the suicides in Nobel Laureate E. J. Corey’s group.
 They don’t tell you about flat NSF and declining NIH funding.
 They don’t tell you that you’ll never get far as an organic chemist without a PhD — and certainly not that you’ll need more stubbornness than brilliance to get one.